conan-io/docs/tutorial/creating_packages/other_types_of_packages/header_only_packages.rst

 The folder `examples2/tutorial/creating_packages/other_packages/header_only` in the cloned project contains a ``test_package`` folder with an example of an application consuming the header-only library.
-So we can run a ``conan create .`` command to build the package and test the package:
+So we can run the ``conan create .`` command to build the package and test the package:

 .. code-block:: bash